uclcg/uclcg/README.md

 - You will not have to use any other programming languages, so please do not write answers in other languages, paper, or pseudo-code.
 - In the end, submit your final `.uclcg` file via Moodle.
 The filename should not contain your name.
 - You should not have to change any other parts than the `#ifdef` statements.
 In your final hand-in version, please refrain from changing constants like background color, primitive position, etc., as this will make it harder to verify the correctness of your submission.

+## Credits
+The following persons have contributed to the UCLCG Renderer and the Comp0027 course:

+Stephan Garbin, Philipp Henzler, Michael Fischer, Yiftach Ginger, Felix Thiel,  Chinthala Pradyumna Reddy.